Elektrobit/crinit/README.md

      disable <TASK_NAME>
              - Adds dependency '@ctl:enable' to the dependency list of <TASK_NAME>. stop <TASK_NAME>
-             - Sends SIGTERM to the PID of <TASK_NAME> if the PID is currently known. kill <TASK_NAME>
+             - If the task has a STOP_COMMAND, it will be executed.
+Otherwise, Crinit sends SIGTERM to the PID of <TASK_NAME> if the PID is currently known. kill <TASK_NAME>
              - Sends SIGKILL to the PID of <TASK_NAME> if the PID is currently known. restart <TASK_NAME>